 Which Platform Has the Best Pricing?

 This question can get tricky, because the best answer is: It depends.
 When comparing the cost of storage services between platforms, AWS appears to be the lower-priced option, but Azure offers a few advantages that help balance out the playing field.
 Both Amazon and Microsoft offer options to pay as you go, but there are important differences in how those systems are structured.
 For example, AWS charges users by the hour, while Azure users pay by the minute.
 This can make the charges for Microsoft more precise, eliminating payment for minutes that aren’t being used.
 Heavy users may find the flat monthly rate offered by Azure to be the best option.

 For companies that already use Microsoft Suite, the brand’s Enterprise Agreement can offer further savings, helping to balance out the cost between both cloud platforms.
 Businesses that are looking for the most economical option will need to evaluate their individual needs to determine which platform offers the most savings.

-Choosing a cloud platform for your SMB is an important step in company efficiency and improving the customer experience.
-Growing companies will benefit from the flexibility and advanced IT capabilities a cloud-computing platform provides.
-To maximize this potential, find a platform that balances usability, cost and available features.
+Choosing a cloud platform for your SMB is an important step for your company’s functionality, while improving the customer experience.
+Growing companies will benefit from the scalability and advanced IT auto-scaling capabilities a cloud-computing platform provides.
+To maximize this potential, find a platform that balances connectivity, cost and available features.
 When comparing Amazon’s AWS to Microsoft’s Azure, it’s clear that Azure holds the advantage for SMBs.
-Offering flexible pricing options, a variety of cloud apps, seamless hybrid integration and a developer-friendly platform, Azure is designed to make the transition to cloud computing convenient for smaller companies that may not have the resources for a full IT department.
+Offering flexible pricing model options, a variety of cloud apps, seamless hybrid integration and a developer tool, Azure is designed to make the transition to cloud computing convenient for smaller companies that may not have the resources for a full IT department.
 For more information on these services and to find out how cloud computing can help your business, contact our specialists at one of our Eire System locations.